Lecture Notes in Cosmology: Boltzmann equation for baryons

 For protons, the Boltzmann equation is similar:

-the only difference being that we neglect their interaction with photons, since the Thomson cross-section goes as $\propto 1/m^2$ and therefore it is $10^6$ less important for protons rather than for electrons.
-A Boltzmann equation for Helium nuclei is similar to the one for protons.
-The brackets mean integration in the phase space:
+the only difference being that we neglect their interaction with photons since the Thomson cross-section goes as $\propto 1/m^2$, and therefore it is $10^6$ less important for protons than for electrons.
+A Boltzmann equation for Helium nuclei would be similar to the one for protons.